New Snowfall Projection Map: Parts Of Rockland Could See 4 Inches Of Accumulation

 - Slippery road conditions.
 The hazardous conditions could impact the Tuesday morning or evening commutes.

-Both Wednesday, Jan.
+Wednesday, Jan.
 17, and Thursday, Jan.
-19 will be dry with a mix of sun and clouds both days and the high temperature at or around the freezing mark both days.
+19 will be dry with a mix of sun and clouds on both days and the high temperature at or around the freezing mark.

 Earlier report: Here's Projected Timing, Snowfall Amounts For New Winter Storm Taking Aim At Northeast